mirkotp/schnorr-tests/README.md

 Testing Schnorr signatures and multisig schemes in Python with the charm-crypto library.

-Charm-crypto is a pain to install, so the scripts can conveniently run in Docker, using the \texttt{run.sh} script.
+Charm-crypto is a pain to install, so the scripts can conveniently run in Docker, using the `run.sh` script.